tenforce/docker-virtuoso/README.md

 The Docker image exposes port 8890 and 1111.

 The `dba` password can be set at container start up via the `DBA_PASSWORD` environment variable.
+If not set, the default `dba` password will be used.

+The `SPARQL_UPDATE` permission on the SPARQL endpoint can be granted by setting the `SPARQL_UPDATE` environment variable to `true`.

 ## Dumping your Virtuoso data as quads
 Enter the Virtuoso docker, open ISQL and execute the `dump_nquads` procedure.
 The dump will be available in `/my/path/to/the/virtuoso/db/dumps`.